 The PMBOK® Guide talks about producing a network diagram as the output of this process, but that’s rarely necessary, and certainly, nothing that you’d have to do by hand.
 If you want to do network diagramming, then you can use your project management software to do it.
 Ultimately, though, a list of dependencies and potential start and end dates for tasks will be just as good and less time-consuming.

 Once you have your tasks laid out in the correct order, the next step is to figure out what resources you need to achieve them, including human resources, equipment, and supplies, plus the quantity you need of each.
 It's usually a good idea to tap a specialist in this area to ensure that you get an accurate estimate for the project.

 Estimate Activity Durations

 This step is where the hard work of calculating how long each task is going to take happens.
-During this process you’ll work out how long it’s going to take to do each activity, using the resources that you have identified.
-Don’t forget to take into account resource availability and holidays with your activity durations.
-Just because a task only takes 8 hours doesn’t mean it will be finished by the morning.
+During this process you’ll work out how long it’s going to take to do each activity using the resources that you've identified.
+Don’t forget to take resource availability and holidays into account.
+Also be realistic: Just because you estimate that a task will take eight hours doesn’t mean it will be finished by the morning.

-Finally, you can now put together your project schedule.
-With all the information gathered from the above processes, it should be easy.
+Finally, you can put together your project schedule.
 Developing the schedule is one of the more complicated processes in the PMBOK® Guide.
+There are 13 parts to it, including everything above, plus risks, scope, and elements relating to the project context.
+You can use project management software to create the schedule.

-Finally, the Control Schedule process gives you the tools you need to monitor and update your project schedule, making sure that changes are managed appropriately and that you keep control of the timings of your project.
-Preparing your project schedule and tracking it afterward are large pieces of work, but it’s worth it to know that you have a schedule that you can be confident about.
+Preparing your project schedule and tracking it afterward are a lot of work, but it’s worth it to know that you have a schedule that you can be confident about.